 - Redirects attachment pages to the parent pages.

-- Allows Webmaster (now Search Console) verification, setting up, Google Analytics, and even do Schema and noindex settings.
+- Allows Webmaster (now Search Console) verification, setting up, Google Analytics, and even accomplishing Schema and noindex settings.

 - Lets you access robots.txt and .htaccess files directly from the plugin dashboard.